Are you contemplating studying law in the university or already a law student and wondering what is it about this profession?

 1. The future lawyer must be tech Savvy

-Lawyers are often said to be good with even the most unnecessary argument.
-But if you choose to argue against the impact of technology in the legal field, you may find yourself out of business in the near future.
+Lawyers are often said to be good with even the most unnecessary arguments.
+But if you choose to argue against the impact of technology in the legal field, you may find yourself out of business shortly.
 For example, in the area of document review, advanced platforms such as Luminance can combine pattern-recognition algorithms, statistical analysis, and unsupervised machine learning to read, understand and learn from past interactions between lawyers and documents.
 The program can then accurately flag the potential areas of concern in a contract.
 This can cut down up to 85% of the time needed for contract review.

 2. The legal profession is at risk

-3. Alternative to legal services is gaining ground
+3. Alternatives to legal services is gaining ground

 4. Accountants are your direct competitors